 The House offers bedrooms, Wi-Fi, TV Set displaying all Sports channels and comfy sofas to relax on whilst watching.

 The games room has a pool table, PS4 and Xbox One game machines.

 The Buruj Sports House has also added up a table tennis table in the garden, a lecture room, match video analysis on the Touch Screen.

 There is a standard kitchen where players can make their meals and for players who couldn’t cook, there are food vendors who sell quality foods that match their taste and satisfy their desire for food.

 The Hostel rooms are conducive and accommodating for each player.

 There is also a coach transfer that conveys players and coaches to and from the match venues and training grounds.

-Players will be advised on a daily basis and are thereby implored to strictly adhere to the codes of conduct guiding their stay in the academy hostel.
+Players will be advised daily and are implored to strictly adhere to the codes of conduct guiding their stay in the academy hostel.

 Full-Time Football Programs are for Ages 9 – 22yrs.

 This football academy fee depends on training duration.